emads22/DocuPy/README.md

 **3. Convert Python Code to C++**
 **4. Running Code Functions**

-### IMPORTANT WARNING:
+**IMPORTANT WARNING**:
-The functions that dynamically execute Python or C++ code provided as input.
+- The functions that dynamically execute Python or C++ code provided as input.
 While powerful, this is extremely dangerous if the input code is not trusted.
 Any malicious code can be executed, including:
     - Deleting files or directories
     - Stealing sensitive data (e.g., accessing environment variables or credentials)
     - Running arbitrary commands that compromise the system

 Sharing this `.pynb` notebook or `.py` app containing this code snippet can allow attackers to exploit its functionality by passing harmful or malicious code as input.